catseye/Robin/README.markdown

 * Add `int` and `sign` to module `core`.

-* Add richer concurrency primitives (`call` and `respond`, which assume the message exists of an envelope (containing the caller's pid), a "tag" symbol, and a payload; `respond` would be like a case statement against the tags, and would know which pid to reply to.)
+* Add richer concurrency primitives (`call` and `respond`, which assume the message consists of an envelope (containing the caller's pid), a "tag" symbol, and a payload; `respond` would be like a case statement against the tags, and would know which pid to reply to.)